-In Shared Living Homes, monitoring by the nurse includes reviewing the Monthly Medication Record, monthly telephone or email contacts with the provider, and at least 2 home visits annually for those service recipients that are level 1-2 and a minimum of quarterly home visits for those service recipients that are level 3 and higher to meet with the participant and the provider and verify that medications are stored as required by DDDS policy.
+In Shared Living homes, monitoring by the nurse includes reviewing the Monthly Medication Record, monthly telephone or email contacts with the provider, and an annual home visit to meet with the participant and the provider and to verify that medications are stored as required by DDDS policy.
+Contacts or visits that are more frequent than the minimum requirements may be specified in the person centered plan based on the participant's health needs.
 The Nurse Consultant completes a quarterly health review in the electronic health record which is then forwarded to the Shared living provider to address any action steps.
 This review ensures all follow up physician orders are adhered to.
 The Nurse Consultant also participates in the individual's annual planning process, which includes discussion and documentation of the individual's medications, health status, and needs for support.